Our primary focus is our Generative Leadership and Coaching Excellence Programs.

-Specialist areas are leadership teams and change management (generation of vision, strategy, organisational structure and capability development, sales and sales management, lead team and organisational culture development, effective execution).
-Influencing in global (multi country, multi cultural, multi functional matrix) environments.
+Specialist areas are leadership teams and change management (generation of vision, strategy, organizational structure and capability development, sales and sales management, lead team and organizational culture development, effective execution).
+Influencing in global (multi-country, multicultural, multifunctional matrix) environments.
 Craig is extremely focused on helping teams and senior leaders develop new practices, which are directly relevant and aligned with the results they are promising to produce.
-Craig has a BA from the University of California, Davis, a Masters in Professional Management: Institute for Generative Leadership (three-year program, and is certified in in Professional Coaching by Newfield Network.
+Craig has a BA from the University of California, Davis, a Masters in Professional Management: Institute for Generative Leadership (three-year program, and is certified in Professional Coaching by Newfield Network.
 Recent clients include: Bayer, Chiquita, Cisco, Citibank, EMC, Genpact, Kraft Foods, Lafarge, NASA, Telefonica, USAID, VISA, Vodafone.

 She is a somatic learning leader with Newfield Network, a school of transformational learning and as well as one of the leading coaching schools in the world, as well as with the Institute for Generative Leadership.
 She works with educators in addition to professional coaches and leaders.
 Josephina’s work in the area of body and learning includes her original training as a holistic nurse practitioner, and her focus on coaching patients into the new narratives they needed for health and wellbeing.